 Master of Business Administration (MBA) with a Concentration in Sustainable Business

-**MGMT 856 is not currently being offered.
-Please contact sustainable business faculty advisor for alternative course.
+*MGMT 856 is not currently offered.
+Please contact the sustainable business faculty advisor for an alternative course.

 Graduate Certificate in Ethical Artificial Intelligence

-A multidisciplinary program integrating courses from the Computer Science and Philosophy Departments and the College of Business.
+A multidisciplinary program integrating courses from the Computer Science and Philosophy Departments and the Lam Family College of Business.

 Artificial Intelligence (AI) is becoming an integral technology in many areas (medicine, health, autonomous driving cars, business, loan approvals, law enforcement, distribution of government and health services, news filtering, etc.) and is often considered the driving force of a 4th technological revolution.

-For more information on the MBA programs, see College of Business : Graduate Programs.
+For more information on the MBA programs, see Lam Family College of Business : Graduate Programs.